brisbanesocialchess/.github/profile/README.md

 ---

-**Be Our First GitHub Chess Master!** Join the Brisbane Social Chess GitHub Organization today.
+**Be Our First GitHub Chess Master.** Join the Brisbane Social Chess GitHub Organization today.

 ---